Athena-Software/Owl/makedocs/README.md

 ## Please Note

 Both the extension and this documentation website are currently undergoing active development.
 You can watch the [Issue Tracker](https://github.com/CER10TY/Owl/issues) as well as the [author's blog](https://soeren.codes/) for regular updates on Owl.
+However, we've now released our first version on the Firefox AMO and will release the Chrome version in the near future.